 So according to several polls, although British people love food, they’re not actually very good at cooking.
-With a lack of time, lack of knowledge and food costs being just some of the many factors that influence modern day food choices and a decline in good ole home cooking time.
-Back in the 1980’s, it is reported that cooking time was 1 hour per evening, this declined to 45 minutes in the 1990’s and has now reduced further to a mere 34minutes.
+With a lack of time, lack of knowledge and food costs being just some of the many factors that influence modern day food choices and a saddening decline in good ole home cooking time!
+Back in the 1980’s, it was reported that cooking time was 1 hour per evening, this declined to 45 minutes in the 1990’s and has now reduced further, to a mere 34 minutes today.
 The most popular meal time foods now include: pizza, sandwiches, Indian food, sausages, oriental meals, pies, stews, spaghetti bolognese and soups.

-Not only are British people spending less and less time cooking in their evenings, it is also thought that only half of the population can cook more than 10 meals from scratch, with the other half repeating the same 10 dishes over and over; the most popular dishes that people claim they can cook from scratch are: spaghetti bolognese, stir fry and a roast dinner.
-How many dishes can you cook?
+Not only are British people spending less time cooking in their evenings, it is also thought that only half of the population can cook more than 10 meals from scratch, with the other half repeating the same 10 dishes over and over.
+The most popular dishes that people claim they can cook from scratch are: spaghetti bolognese, stir fry and a roast dinner.
+How many dishes can you cook from scratch?

 4 ways to be a better cook

 - Buy 1 or 2 cook books.
 You will find cook books in most supermarkets, book shops, or quickly little shops and randomly select a dish that you wouldn’t usually cook.
 If you already have some…use them.
 If you can’t afford it, use the internet or social media.
 You could even decide a theme for the week, such as ‘vegetarian week’ or ‘Mediterranean week’ in order to try new foods and experience new flavours.